One of the most important lessons for yogis to learn is that yoga is much more than asana classes.

 What Does Surya Mudra Mean?

-There are many benefits of Surya Mudra, both physical and energetic.
+There are many benefits yoga mudras, both physical and energetic.
+Practicing Surya Mudra is no exception.

-Perhaps one of its most well-known benefits is that of facilitating weight loss.
-According to Ayurveda, the holistic medicine practice of India, the fire element is key in digestion.
-And as this mudra activates the fire element in the body, a regular practice is said to help with reducing weight.
+Perhaps one of the most well known benefits of Surya Mudra is that it facilitates weight loss.
+According to Ayurveda, the holistic medicine practice of India, the fire element is key in digestion, interesting how we see the same in studying the third chakra.
+And as the Agni Vardhak Mudra increases the fire element in the body, a regular practice is said to help with reducing weight.
 Because of this, it’s often known as the “weight loss mudra.”

-Who knew your fingers could help you lose weight, right?
+Who knew holding your fingers in a simple hand gesture could help you lose weight, right?

-To sum up, the major benefits of Surya mudra include:
+To sum up, the major benefits of practising Surya mudra include:

 - Increases metabolism